upaezreyes/AE-502-Homework-Project-2-/README.md

 # AE-502-Homework-Project-2-

+the codes are based on the ch 12 from Curtis book and Appendix D

 The code named "Example_12.6" validates the Gauss variational/planetary equations by plotting them over a time of 2days.

 The code named "Gauss_variational_eqns" plots the Gauss variation equations for hw/proj 2 question 3 for a Molniya orbit: a = 26600km, i = 1.10654rad, e = 0.74,